piagooo/cse15l-lab-reports/lab-report-2-week-1.md

 ![Image](week-1-7.png)

 And that's it!!
 Hopefully it works for you!!
+It may seem a little confusing at first, but as long as you go step by step, it should be a breeze !!!